rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 ```

 <span class="caption">Listing 12-16: Defining just enough of the `search`
-function that our test will compile</span>
+function so that our test will compile</span>

 Notice that we need an explicit lifetime `'a` defined in the signature of
 `search` and used with the `contents` argument and the return value.
 Remember